AltKat/AdvancementAnnouncer/README.md

 #   sound: "ENTITY_PLAYER_LEVELUP"
 #   A list of sounds can be found here: https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Sound.html
 #   Leave "" for no sound.
+#   Recommendation: Use sounds with only TASK and GOAL types since CHALLENGE type has its own sound effect.
 #
 # ######################################################################################################
 #